aery32/aery32-refguide/source/project_structure.rst

 **board.c**

 The default board initialization function, ``init_board()``, can be found here.
 First it sets all the GPIO pins to inputs.
 Then it configures the board's power manager.
-Basicly the external oscillator ``OCS0`` is started and the master clock frequency will be set to 66 MHz.
-When you are changing the way how the board is initialized this is the place where to do it.
+Basicly the external oscillator ``OCS0`` is started and the master clock frequency is set to 66 MHz.
+If you like to change the master clock frequency or want to change the way how the board is initialized, this is the place where to do it.

 **aery32/**